jaswdr/blog/content/blog/using-s3-as-a-database.md

                           'RetryAttempts': 0}}

-Listing all `admin` users can done in a similar way, this technique is basically how you create a "index", of course you can use this with multiple attributes, but because you can only use a prefix when listing you need to respect the sequence, if you use `A`, `B` and `C` attributes and you want to query for `C` you need to pass `A` and `B` too, and there is no wilcard value that you can use.
+Listing all `admin` users can done in a similar way, this technique is basically how you create a "index", of course you can use this with multiple attributes, but because you can only use a prefix when listing you need to respect the sequence, if you use `A`, `B` and `C` attributes and you want to query for `C` you need to pass `A` and `B` too, and there is no wildcard value that you can use.

 An alternative is using the `select_object_content`, but it is only possible to use it to query or filter values from the content of one object, this method accept multiple formats for input and output, let's see how it works.